(505) 421-7442

 ABOUT THE PROJECT

-This study monitored the growth and development of ‘Coastal Star’ romaine lettuce crops grown under an orange-red UbiGro luminescent quantum dot (QD) greenhouse film, and identical crops grown under a colorless control film at the Santa Fe Community College Research Greenhouse in 2021.
+This study monitored the growth and development of ‘Coastal Star’ romaine lettuce crops growing romaine lettuce under an orange-red UbiGro luminescent quantum dot (QD) greenhouse film, and identical high yield lettuce crops grown under a colorless control film at the Santa Fe Community College Research Greenhouse in 2021.
+These agricultural farming techniques aimed to evaluate the effectiveness of advanced greenhouse technology in improving crop yield.

 EXPERIMENT